-Mental-health workers commonly find themselves working in distressing environments, where they deal with clients’ trauma and observe disordered thinking and behavior.
+The field of mental health can be intensive and all-consuming.
+Counselors, therapists, and caseworkers commonly find themselves working in distressing environments, where they deal with clients’ trauma and observe disordered thinking and behavior.
 This poses a risk to their own mental health.

-Risk: Emotional Attachment
+Risk: Emotional Overwhelm

-Working with people in distress can sometimes cause mental-health workers to take on their emotional trauma and become too emotionally attached.
+Working with people in distress can sometimes cause mental health workers to take on their emotional trauma and become too emotionally attached.

 How to Help:

-Managing the complexity of the issues with which your employee is dealing can be a good way to pace their development.
+Help employees pace their development.
 Rather than throwing them in at the deep end if they are just starting out, let them work up to taking on clients and patients with more complex issues over time.

 Shadowing more senior staff members and conducting some sessions under supervision can help to instill your less experienced staff members with confidence and make them feel supported.